How to Find a Reliable Supplier in China: The Ultimate 2026 Sourcing Guide

 Always use secure payment methods when dealing with new suppliers.

-- Avoid sending money through Western Union or personal bank accounts
+Use Trade Assurance (on Alibaba) or escrow payments and avoid sending money through Western Union or personal bank accounts

 If a supplier insists on unsafe payment methods, it’s best to walk away.